 Raccoons feed on anything, ranging from vegetables to fruits to animals, and will eat almost anything.
 These very adaptive creatures can live wherever and eat whatever is available.
 Raccoons are nocturnal omnivores who eat plants and animals, meaning they will eat anything.
 How about a chocolate bar?
 Can raccoons eat chocolate, and if so, do they enjoy it?
 Should you feed chocolate to raccoons?
 Let us find out.

 Raccoons, sometimes known as Trash Pandas, are the most easily identified animals due to their striped tails and masked eyes.
 They’re cute and famous on the web for their antics, such as swiping dog food and soaking the kibble in water before eating it.
-Raccoons are known for their destructive behavior, despite their charming appearance.
-A single family of raccoons may wreak havoc on an attic or room, which can be pricey.
+However, despite their charming appearance, raccoons are known for their destructive behavior.
+A single-family of raccoons may wreak havoc on an attic or room, which can be pricey.

-These cunning animals may be found everywhere, always on the lookout for good food.
+These cunning animals may be found everywhere, always looking for good food.
 Many people love raccoons and keep them as pets despite their tendency to tear up rooms and their never-ending search for snacks.
 They eat almost anything to survive and have the diet of a natural scavenger.
 Because they are not forced to hunt for food while in captivity, their diets can be healthier.
-Let’s look at what raccoons eat both in the wild and as pets.
+Let’s look at what raccoons eat in the wild and as pets.

 What kind of animals are raccoons?

 While raccoons are well-known, it is not always clear what they are and what animal family they belong to.
 Raccoons are nocturnal animals endemic to the Americas that are members of the Procyonidae family, including kinkajous, ringtails, and coatis.
 Raccoons are classified into 22 subspecies based on size and appearance.